virajvekaria/DeepLenseSim/README.md

 The agent will ask follow-up questions if the request is underspecified, preview the resolved plan, and only run the simulation after you confirm.

-### Verification

-A lightweight smoke test suite is available with Python's built-in `unittest` runner:

 ```console
 python -m unittest discover -s tests -v
 ```